-In short, Cowboy is an easy to summon, variable monster that can adopt multiple strategies.
+In short, Cowboy is an accessible and versatile monster that can accommodate numerous strategies.

 4. Constellar Ptomely M7

-Next, a Rank 6 monster, which will be harder to summon than Rank 4s.
-Two Level 6 monsters are required as materials, which can be a little tricky to get out on the field.
+Two Level 6 monsters are required as materials for this Rank 6 titan, which can be a little tricky to get out on the field.
 However, Constellar Ptomely's effect and power more than compensates.

 A stellar (sorry, couldn't resist) Attack and solid Defense let it overwhelm most foes, and Ptomely wields an awesome effect.
 Once per turn, you can detach one material to return one monster on the field or in either Graveyard to its owner's hand.
 Make your opponent have to resummon a stronger monster?
 Return one of your defeated beasts to your hand?
 The choice is yours.

-M7 synchronizes well with the other Constellar monsters, and also shines in any deck with Level 6s.
+M7 synchronizes well with the other Constellar monsters or any deck using level six creatures.

 3. Number 103: Ragnazero